William Maxwell Wood: Mexican–American War

 Arriving at Guadalajara on May 10, Wood and his companion found the town "in a high state of agitation" owing to the reception there of the news of the battles between American and Mexican forces at Palo Alto and Resaca de la Palma, on the Rio Grande.
 The surgeon immediately wrote a dispatch to Sloat at Mazatlán, and it was delivered in five days – an exceptional occurrence in those days.
 His message that hostilities with Mexico had actually commenced was the first tidings of that nature that Sloat had received.

 Wood meanwhile continued on his journey across Mexico and subsequently arrived at Mexico City to be "startled and shocked by hearing newsboys crying through the streets 'Grand victory over the North Americans.
 He later learned through a trusted friend of the Mexican minister of war that General Zachary Taylor's men had, in fact, annihilated the Mexican Army's choice regiment.
 Surgeon Wood remained in Mexico City not less than a week and gathered more information which he sent off to Commodore Sloat, apprising him of the situation, via Guadalajara.

 Wood continued his mission, as he had since the beginning of it, in civilian clothes—running the risk of being apprehended as a spy—and, while posing as an Englishman, inspected the defenses of the castle at Chapultepec.
 Continuing on to Veracruz, the surgeon carefully took notes on Mexico, its condition and resources.
 Ultimately, the physician reached a neutral man-of-war and was taken to the flagship of the American blockading squadron.
 Sailing on a vessel especially detached for the purpose, Wood carried the vital intelligence information to Washington, D.C.

 Meanwhile, Commodore Sloat took action.
 As he later recorded in a letter to Wood, "The information you furnished me at Mazatlan from the City of Mexico, via Guadalajara, (at the risk of your life) was the only reliable information I received of that event, and which induced me to proceed immediately to California, and upon my own responsibility to take possession of that country, which I did on 7 July 1846."

-Sloat considered the performance of Wood's journey through Mexico "as an extraordinary feat, requiring great courage, presence of mind, and address.
-How you escaped from the heart of an enemy's country ... has always been a wonder to me."